Market and influencing factors

 Influencing factors in the Supply Chain Solutions segment

 The growth of e-commerce has a major influence on demand for supply chain solutions, including warehouse automation and solutions for sorting and for automated goods transportation.
-According to estimates by the research institute eMarketer, global online trade (B2C) expanded at an average rate of around 23 percent between 2015 and 2020.
+According to estimates by the research institute eMarketer, global online trade (B2C) has expanded at an average rate of around 21 percent in recent years (2015–2021).
 At the same time, omnichannel approaches are becoming more prevalent in all sectors.
 The KION Group believes that this has made companies more willing to invest in reorganizing their supply chains in order to automate and digitalize them.
-Growing complexity and changing customer expectations call for shorter lead times, a more efficient flow of goods, a broader product range, and improved process reliability.
+Moreover, companies have a lot of ground to make up – according to L.E.K.
+Consulting, only around 10 percent of warehouses are currently fully automated – and the customers want to receive their deliveries within one working day.
+This calls for shorter lead times, a more efficient flow of goods, a broader product range, and improved process reliability.